fukamachi/dexador/README.markdown

 ### Reusing a connection

-If `:keep-alive` is `T`, the connection to a server won't be closed automatically and it returns a socket object at the fourth value.
+If `:keep-alive` is `T`, the connection to a server won't be closed automatically and it returns a socket object at the fifth value.
 The socket object can be used for `:socket` value.

 ```common-lisp
 (multiple-value-bind (body status headers socket)